How to get here

 Parking for motorists with disabilities is free in Exeter City Council car parks (except Guildhall and Mary Arches), provided a valid blue badge is displayed.
 Wide parking bays are available for disabled motorists in most car parks.

-Central Station is 100 meters away on Queen Street.
+Central Station is 100 meters away.
+Leave the station through its Queen Street entrance and turn left to reach us.
 St David’s Station is a 15 minute walk or short bus or taxi ride away.

 Bus and coach